danan165/spotify-ml/README.md

 ### Retrieve a List of Tracks

-To retrieve a random list of tracks per genre that would be sufficiently large enough for training/testing the model, I used the following endpoint from the spotify API: (Get Recommendations from Seed Genre)[https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/].
+To retrieve a random list of tracks per genre that would be sufficiently large enough for training/testing the model, I used the following endpoint from the spotify API: [Get Recommendations from Seed Genre](https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/).

 I iteratively queried this endpoint and added track ids to a set in order to retrieve a large, random set of ids with no duplicates.
 The endpoint can only retrieve a maximum of 100 tracks at a time.